Our Lakeshore Team

 Sara Lindsey, M.S.W., R.S.W.

-Sara is a compassionate, engaging, and skilled clinician that has over a decade of experience working with children, youth, and families.
-She has worked in school settings and various community agencies, including Windsor Regional Children's Centre and Maryvale.
-Sara received her Masters of Social Work degree from the University of Windsor, and is registered with the Ontario College of Social Workers and Social Service Workers.
+Welcome!
+I am a compassionate, engaging, and skilled clinician that has over a decade of experience working with youth and their families.
+I have worked in school settings and various community agencies, including Maryvale and Windsor Regional Children's Centre.
+I received my Masters of Social Work degree from the University of Windsor, and am registered with the Ontario College of Social Workers and Social Service Workers.

-Sara has helped clients with an array of concerns including anxiety, school avoidance, OCD, depression, self-harm, suicidal ideation, anger, identity struggles, social/peer relationship stressors, parent-child conflict, and trauma.
-She is trained in a variety of therapeutic approaches and modalities, including Motivational Interviewing, Brief Solution-Focused Therapy, Cognitive Behavioural Therapy (CBT), Exposure and Response Prevention (ERP), and Dialectical Behavioural Therapy (DBT).
-Sara also has substantial experience in crisis intervention and suicide prevention/life promotion.
+I have helped individuals with an array of concerns including anxiety, school avoidance, OCD, depression, self-harm, suicidal ideation, anger, identity struggles, social/peer relationship stressors, and parent-child conflict.
+I am trained in a variety of therapeutic approaches and modalities, including Motivational Interviewing (MI), Cognitive Behavioural Therapy (CBT), Exposure and Response Prevention (ERP), and Dialectical Behavioural Therapy (DBT).

-Through her work experience, Sara has provided caregiver support and coaching to allow parents to best support their child, to increase their confidence in responding effectively to their child’s needs, and to more consistently be the parent they want to be.
+Through my work experience, I have provided caregiver support and coaching to allow parents to best support their child, to increase their confidence in responding effectively to their child’s needs, and to more consistently be the parent they want to be.

 Being a teen, and parenting one is hard.
-Sara takes a trauma-informed, strengths-based, child-centred, and family systems approach to her practice to allow for most effective outcomes.
-She meets youth and families where they are at, and recognizes the value in simply feeling heard/validated.
-Sara supports youth in identifying and building on what they are already doing that is good for them.
-She helps youth focus on what is in their control and build their awareness about what may be keeping them stuck.
-Sara supports youth in learning/practicing healthier ways of getting their needs met, reducing their suffering, and intentionally creating a life worth living.
+I take a trauma-informed, strengths-based, child-centred, and family systems approach to my practice to allow for most effective outcomes.
+I meet youth and families where they are at, and recognize the value in simply feeling heard/validated.
+I support youth in identifying and building on what they are already doing that is good for them.
+I help youth focus on what is in their control and build their awareness about what may be keeping them stuck.
+I support youth in learning/practicing healthier ways of getting their needs met, reducing their suffering, and intentionally creating a life worth living.

 You can check to see if Sara has availability for initial sessions on our booking page.